critical internet scholar » tech & democracy campaigner

 Hi, I'm Temi.

-I'm a Senior Campaigner at Digital Action, a nonprofit organisation building coalitions for impact that tackle digital threats.
-I'm also a graduate student at Cardiff University, pursuing a Master's Degree in their Digital Media and Society program, which explores the role of new digital media in shaping and transforming society.
-My research interests are in digital colonialism, internet governance, and intersectionality + tech policy.
+I'm a Senior Campaigner at Digital Action, an organisation that brings people and ideas together to strengthen democracy in a digital age.
+Digital Action builds coalitions that can tackle digital threats.
+I'm also a graduate student at Cardiff University, pursuing a Master's Degree in Digital Media and Society.
+My dissertation examines YouTube vlog confessionals; as a critical internet scholar, my research interests are in tech policy, platform governance, and using intersectionality theory to centre the epistemological experiences of Black women on the internet.
 I'm a bad feminist and a third-culture kid: I was born in London, grew up in Vancouver, and have Nigerian ancestry.

-I spent seven years working with technology companies, honing my craft in brand, marketing and digital strategy — work I'm proud of and has gained industry recognition with nods from Awwwards and the Webby's.
+I spent seven years working in digital advertising, adtech, and technology companies, honing my craft in brand, marketing and digital strategy — work I'm proud of and has gained industry recognition with nods from Awwwards and the Webby's.
 In 2016, after witnessing the lack of accountability from platform companies, I decided to leave my digital advertising career path.
-With my background in technology platforms and adtech, I moved into technology policy and advocacy communications, working at the Mozilla Foundation, and consulting for nonprofits such as Whose Knowledge? and GCF.
+With my background, I moved into technology policy and advocacy communications, working at the Mozilla Foundation, and consulting for nonprofits such as Whose Knowledge? and GCF.

-I am interested in the positive and negative impact of technology on society; I advocate for intersectional technology policy rooted in social justice and critical race theory.
+I am interested in the relationship between technology on society; I advocate for technology policy rooted in social justice and critical race theory.
 It's my mission to ensure that the internet and technology leads us to a more equitable, inclusive, and just society.

 You can find out more about my past work, roles, and responsibilities on LinkedIn.